mantoni/impl.js/README.md

 ```

 The module exposing the contract can document the API and releases versions
-should follow [semver][].
-Any JavaScript object that implements a contract has
+should follow [SemVer](http://semver.org).
+Any JavaScript object that
-to expose functions with the same name and arity as defined in the contract.
+implements a contract has to expose functions with the same name and arity as
+defined in the contract.

 ### Types